kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.5 =
+* Removes link item in dropdown from non-page hierarchical post types

 = 3.1.4 =
 * Adds support for custom statuses, configurable by post type.
 To enable statuses for a specific post type, visit the plugin settings: Settings > Nested Pages > Post Types.
 Toggle the post type.
 If there are custom statuses available, a field titled "Enable Custom Statuses" will be available to select statuses.
 * Updates edit target for "link" row items to link to edit post screen where applicable.